 2. His Genuine Faith Toward God.

 Trials are the greatest ways to test our faith.
 In our conceptions, we always expect God is the God who bestows grace and blessing upon man, but not the God who deprives man of anything.
 In the Old Testament age, Jehovah God gave the manna to the Israelites during their forty years of life in the wilderness not planting.
 In the New Testament age, theperformed many miracles—feeding five thousand people with five loaves and two fish, healing the sick, casting out demons, raising the dead, etc. The work of God is indeed marvellous and He does not work according to man’s notions.
 He blesses man and deprives man of anything and behind it there is His will, but we cannot see it through.
 When the trial comes, we are seized by panic, misunderstand, complain against, and even turn our back on God and leave Him.
 But when Abraham was tested and asked to offer his beloved only son, Isaac, he did not doubt God’s intentions, much less did he leave God.
 Instead, Abraham practiced his faith through his actual action, proclaiming that his faith was true and whether he was blessed or cursed, his faith didn’t change.
 Therefore, he is worthy of the title of the ‘father of faith.’

 3. His Total Submission to God

 We usually can’t understand why God still keeps trying us and testing us though we have forsaken much and spent a lot.
-Actually it is because we haven’t given our true hearts to God, much less unconditional obedience to Him, and because we don’t show God our hearts andjust like Abraham, who raised his knife to slay his son and sacrifice him to God.
+It is actually because we haven’t given our true hearts to God, much less unconditional obedience to Him, and because we don’t show God our hearts and obey God just like Abraham, who raised his knife to slay his son and sacrifice him to God.
 That’s why God keeps subjecting us to trials.
 We should imitate Abraham, whose obedience to God is an example for us.